He’s this shy awkward kid who never finished growing up.

 “Label me, you negate me”

-There are bad men in organised crime who do think like kidnap young women, ship them overseas and sell them into sex slavery while they are forced onto highly addictive drugs.
+There are bad men in organised crime who do things like kidnap young women, ship them overseas and sell them into sex slavery while they are forced onto highly addictive drugs.
 There are bad men who put semiautomatic weapons into the hands of children, there are men who rape and torture and kill civilians for profit, or simply because they could get away with it.

 In Frank Castle’s world, those people need to die.
 The world is better off without them.
 The crime families, mobs and gangs are beyond the capacities of the police and legal system, so therefore their ever present threat needs to end, permanently, and Frank Castle is the man for that job.
 He’s not so much a man on a mission or executioner nut job – as an unpaid civil servant.
 In Frank’s mind he’s the guy who comes around to take out the cities garbage, that nobody else wants to deal with.
 In his world view he performs a necessary job that nobody else wants to do.